kr15tyk/CC_TestPlans/README.md

 6. Select 'Run workflow'.
 You can watch the status of the workflow as it runs (30 to 60 seconds typically).
 7. Return to your repository's main page and download the 'combined-testplan.adoc' and/or 'testplan.html' documents.

-NOTE: You may consider creating a new branch for each custom test plan you want to generate.
+NOTE: Consider creating a new branch for each custom test plan you want to generate.